Cumorah: New York

-Smith visited the hill each year on September 22 between 1823 and 1827 and said he was instructed by a "holy messenger", whom Smith identified as the Angel Moroni.
-Smith was finally allowed to take the record on September 22, 1827.
+Joseph Smith visited the hill each year on September 22 between 1823 and 1827 and said he was instructed by a "holy messenger", whom the prophet identified as the Angel Moroni.
+The prophet was finally allowed to take the record on September 22, 1827.
 Eleven other men gave written testimony that they had also seen the plates and held them in their hands.

-The hill, which was unnamed prior to 1829, is situated a few miles from Smith's boyhood home on a farm that was then owned by a local farmer, Alonzo Sanders.
+The hill, which was known as Cumorah by the Smith family prior to 1829, is situated a few miles from Smith's boyhood home on a farm that was then owned by a local farmer, Alonzo Sanders.
 This farm was 4 mi south of Palmyra, on the main road toward Canandaigua from Palmyra to Manchester, and is not far from Carangrie Creek and the Clyde River.
 According to geologists, the hill was formed during the retreat of the Ice Age glaciers, and it rises approximately 110 ft above the surrounding valley floor.

-Since 1829, the Latter Day Saints have called the hill "Cumorah", and local non-Mormons have called it "Mormon Hill" or "Gold Bible Hill".
+Since 1829, the Latter Day Saints have called the hill "Cumorah", and local non-members have derogatorily called it "Mormon Hill" or "Gold Bible Hill".
 The hill has also been called "Inspiration Point".
 The hill and surrounding land was purchased in the 1920s by the Church of Jesus Christ of Latter-day Saints under the direction of church president Heber J. Grant.
 The transaction involved two separate purchases: the purchase of the "Inglis farm"; and the purchase of the "Sexton farm".
 The Inglis farm consisted of 96 acre on both sides of the Canandaigua–Palmyra road and encompassed one third of the western edge of the hill.
 The 187 acre Sexton farm was purchased from the heirs of Pliny T. Sexton, who owned the "Mormon Hill farm" encompassing the remainder of the hill.

 The Church has constructed a monument that is topped with a statue of the Angel Moroni on the top of the hill, and there is a visitor's interpretative center at the base of the hill.

 On June 8, 2022, several shots were fired into the Hill Cumorah visitors center.
 There were no injuries or fatalities, and investigators determined the shots were unintentional and came from target shooting on nearby farmland.